How to Be an Independent Contractor

 Explain that you think the client has wrongly classified you as an independent contractor.
 At the very least, you should get an explanation as to why they believe you are a contractor instead of an employee.

-Use Deel to generate contracts, pay invoices and avoid misclassification
+Generate contracts, pay invoices, and avoid misclassification with Deel

 Are you starting out as a contractor?
 Or perhaps you’re a business owner looking to hire your first contractor.
 Either way, Deel is here to help.